 Challenges That Remain

 - While they wait for their unpaid GST make-in-India returns, many exporters are suffering from cash flow problems.
-Due to different problems with necessary documentation and the lack of checklists, these exporters have been among the worst hit, which has hurt the “Make in India” campaign.
+The lack of checklists and issues with necessary documentation have severely impacted these exporters, dealing a major blow to the “Make in India” campaign.

 - The country’s leading luxury automobile manufacturer, Mercedes-Benz, even canceled its plan to expand under the “Make in India” campaign after the industry harshly criticized the move.